AnastasiaRV/5000_Movies_Analysis/README.md

 - clean_movie_df.csv (version 1 of our staged clean dataset)

 ## Jupyter Notebooks:
-- Project1_DataCleaning.4.19.2020.aq : for processing and cleaning up ".csv" raw data
+- Project1_DataCleaning.4.19.2020.aq : for processing and cleaning up ".csv" raw data : Ally with team participation
    - Export to a new ".csv" file for further team analysis (clean_movie_df_aq.csv)
+- Project1DataAnalysis_AQ.ipynb: Ally
+   - Can we determine what was popular by length of title and voter rating?>
+- AValdes_Project1.ipynb:
+   - Can we determine what was popular by geography?>
+- Cox_Project_1.ipynb: Kellie
+   - Can we determine what was popular by decade?
+Was there any genre resurgence?>

-- TeamMember_Work.ipynb:
+- GHuefner_Work.ipynb: Grace
+   - What's the relationship between runtime and pepularity?>
-   - Create
+- MMohamad_Project1.ipynb: Masita
+   - Can we determine what was popular by production budget or genre?>

 ## Project Team Presentation:
 - File name : "Project_1_Presentation_Movie_Success.pptx"